US military departments

 AI R&D and deployment

-DOD is investing heavily in AI capabilities across all military branches.
+DOW is investing heavily in AI capabilities across all military branches.
 These applications range from enhancing combat effectiveness to improving administrative efficiency.
 Key use cases include:

 Policymakers across all services continue addressing challenges in AI adoption, from building trust in AI among personnel to validating and testing AI systems in realistic military environments to ensuring interoperability with joint military operations.